Maker Geeks Filament Review: Customers Say Stay Away

 After selling his first eCommerce website he started Maker Geeks as a “Christian and Christ-centered Company.”
 He states on his website that he wishes to give 90% of his earnings someday to his church.

 Maker Geeks is a fantastic small-to-medium sized producer of regular and specialty 3D printer filament.
-Produced completely in the United States of America by a devout Christian, Maker Geeks is known for customer service, although this has been less true recently.
+Produced completely in the United States of America by a devout Christian, Maker Geeks was once known for good customer service, although this has been less true recently.

-However the quality of their filaments is top notch.
-You can also expect to find a lot of discounts and deals on the Maker Geeks website.
+However, you can expect to find a lot of discounts and deals on the Maker Geeks website.

-All of these factors combine to make Maker Geeks a good, small, American filament producer and seller.
+Still, all of these factors combine to make Maker Geeks a hard pass from us.
 It remains to be seen whether or not Maker Geeks improves on the downsides mentioned.

 - 3D Black Magic